GuardBear2/SIEM/.github/pull_request_template.md

   - [ ] AddressSanitizer

 <!-- Checks for huge PRs that affect the product more generally -->
-- [ ] Retrocompatibility with older Wazuh versions
+- [ ] Retrocompatibility with older GuardBear versions
 - [ ] Working on cluster environments
 - [ ] Configuration on demand reports new parameters
 - [ ] The data flow works as expected (agent-manager-api-app)